tylerlong/kickstart/README.md

 A new project will be created at `output-directory`, using `boilerplate-project` as boilerplate and `config.yml` as configuration file.

 `-o output-directory` is optional.
-By default it is '.'.
+By default it is '.', a.k.a. the current directory.

 `-c config.yml` is also optional.
 The default configuration file `boilerplate-project/kickstart.yml` will be used.
 If you do specify a configuration file, configuration items in your configuration file will override the default ones.